-- 16. Compared to workers in mass production, much more is expected of workers in lean production systems.
-They must be able to function in teams, and play active roles in operating and improving the system.
+- 16. Compared to workers in mass production, much more is expected of workers in lean production.
+They must be able to function in teams and play active roles in operating and improving the system.
 This can lead to pressure and anxiety.
 Moreover, a flatter organizational structure means career paths are not as steep in lean production organizations.
 Unions often oppose conversion to a lean system because they view the added responsibility and multiple tasks as an expansion of job requirements without comparable increases in pay.
 In addition, workers sometimes complain that the company is the primary beneficiary of employee-generated improvements. - 17.
 Answers might vary for each student.
 Use of modern technology like computers, cell phones, and microwaves has had positive effects on people's lives.
 Instant communication and easy access to information are some of the advantages.
 However, there are some downsides.
 As a result of technology, many of us are less active, thus have gained weight and are less healthy.
-Another downside is the automation of jobs that were previously done by manual labour, e.g., robots for welding car bodies. - 18.
+Another downside is that automation has replaced jobs that were previously done by manual labour, e.g., robots for welding car bodies. - 18.
 Long-term trends in OM include increasing use of Internet & e-commerce, other technologies, globalization, supply chain management, and sustainability.
-Personally, it is likely that the use of Internet for purchasing has increased, more machines and computers are being used in one's daily life, more international purchases is being made, more use of package delivery services, such as Purolator, FedEx, and UPS, is being made, and there is more recycling at work and at home.
+Personally, it is likely that the use of Internet for purchasing has increased, more machines and computers are being used in one's daily life, more international purchases is being made, more use of package delivery services, such as Purolator, FedEx, and UPS, is being made, and there is more recycling at work and at home. - 19.
 Many examples are possible.
-These may include

-- cheating in an exam

-- copying someone else's homework assignment

-- lying in the resume

-- 20. Value added is defined as the difference between the cost of inputs and the value or price of output.
-In nonprofit organizations, the value of outputs is their value to society; the greater the value added, the greater the efficiency of these operations.
-In for-profit organizations, the value of outputs is measured by the prices that customers are willing to pay for those goods or services.
+These may include - cheating in an exam - copying someone else's homework assignment - lying in the resume - 20.
+Value added is defined as the difference between the cost of inputs and the value or price of output.
 As the inputs are transformed to outputs, value is added to products in a number of different ways.
-For example, value can be added by changing the product structurally (physical change) or transporting it (it may have more value somewhere else).

-- 21. A supply chain is the sequence of organizations involved in producing and delivering a product. .
-Supply chain management is the coordination and collaboration of members of a supply chain.
+For example, value can be added by changing the product structurally (physical change) or transporting it (it may have more value somewhere else). - 21.
+A supply chain is the sequence of organizations involved in producing and delivering a product.
+Supply chain management is the coordination and collaboration of members of a supply chain. - 22.
+Sustainability refers to reduced use of resources and reduced harm to the environment so that future human existence is not threatened.
+Sustainability is important because life depends on clean air, water, and soil, and concern about global warming and pollution is having an increasing effect on how businesses operate.
+Governments are imposing stricter environmental regulations to reduce carbon footprint. - 23.
+The processes can be classified as core, support, and managerial. - Core processes include taking customer reservations, customer communication, checking and boarding, in-flight service, and baggage handling. - Support processes include employee recruitment, training, buying aircraft, maintaining aircraft, and buying fuel and spare parts.